cdoremus/MyNotes/Spanish Notes.md

 almost - casi
 demasiado - too
 - demasiados - too much
-tanto/tantos - so much/so many
+tanto(a)/tantos(as) - so much/so many
+- tan - so
+tan...como - as ... as
+- tanto(a)...como -as much/many ... as
-tal vez - maybe
+bastante - quite, quite a lot of tal vez - maybe
 - quizás - maybe (ES)
 - posible - possible